310mc/https-310mc.github.io-tl/source/_posts/feature_scout/dream_days_and_hero.md

 {% bubble Chiaki %}
 Yeah, that’s true. …But it isn’t all that bad when things come to an end.
 It’s really exciting to hear them mention how the final battle is coming soon, for one thing.

-And also, once one tokusatsu show ends, the next show will begin, and that means meeting with the new heroes.
+And also, once one tokusatsu show ends, the next show will begin, and that means meeting the new heroes.

 The heart of justice never stops beating, even after the show changes to a new one.
 The heroes take over that will and continue to fight on a new stage.